 "So it's reasonable to think if you can walk faster, then you're generally in better shape."
 He also says that, as long as all other factors are equal, faster walkers will likely have less body fat, lower BMIs, more muscle and better balance.

 What Your Walking Speed Says About Your Health

 Walking can indicate more than just how physically fit you are.
 Research shows that walking speed might just be a strong predictor of longevity, surgery recovery speed and more.

-Your walking speed might predict how long you'll live.
+Your walking speed might predict your life expectancy.
 Walking speed (also known as gait speed) seems to indicate how long a person will live.
-"As gait speed declines, risk for mortality increases," says Christina M. Dieli-Conwright, PhD, certified strength and conditioning specialist, an assistant professor of research with University of Southern California's Keck School of Medicine.
+"As gait speed declines, risk for mortality increases," says Christina M. Dieli-Conwright, PhD, an assistant professor of research with University of Southern California's Keck School of Medicine.

-A June 2019 study published in Mayo Clinic Proceedings tracked key data points including walking pace, handgrip strength, BMI, waist circumference and body fat percentage for nearly 475,000 patients over the course of seven years.
-Walking pace — defined as slow, steady/average or brisk — was the strongest predictor of how long a person would live, with a slow pace being associated with shorter life expectancies.
+A June 2019 study published in Mayo Clinic Proceedings found that walking pace — defined as slow, steady/average or brisk — was the strongest predictor of how long a person would live, with a slow pace being associated with shorter life expectancies.
 A female slow-walker could expect to live to be between 72 and 85 years old, whereas a brisk-walking woman could live to 87 or 88.
 For men, the slow walkers' life expectancy ranged from 65 to 81, while the fast walkers lived to be 85 to 87.

 A November 2017 study published in European Heart Journal also found slow walkers had more heart-related issues.
 The researchers found slow walkers were twice as likely to die from heart disease compared to faster walkers.